dsohk/rancher-devsecops-workshop/docs/part-3.md

 https://github.com/dsohk/spring-petclinic

+In GitHub, update Jenkinsfile to replace `yourname` with your user name for your git account.

 ### 3. Fork the spring-petclinic-helmchart project into your own github account

 https://github.com/dsohk/spring-petclinic-helmchart

-Update the values.yaml to replace harbor.example.com with your harbor URL (IP:PORT).

 ## Setup my Sonarqube